brett-baudin-consulting/uMdali/README.md

 - **Speech to Text for Voice Input**
   - Incorporates speech-to-text functionality, allowing for voice input into chats.

+- **Text to Speech for Voice Output**
+  - Incorporates text-to-speech functionality, allowing for voice output in chats.

 - **Multi-Lingual Support**
   - Supports multiple languages, enabling seamless interaction for users from various linguistic backgrounds.